 Tip #1: Choose a Sauna Far From Home

-Europe’s largest thermal bathing complex, Therme Erding is located near Munich.
-I have no doubt that it’s spectacular.
+Europe’s largest thermal bathing complex, Therme Erding is located near Munich where I live.
+I do not doubt that it’s spectacular.
 And I know that there are areas where you can wear clothes, but most of the areas require you to be naked.

 My American friend and her husband were there in one of the naked areas and who did they run into?
 Her husband’s boss and his wife!
-It was understandably awkward for her, and she said even her husband didn’t know how to react!
+It was understandably awkward for her.
+She said even her German husband didn’t know how to react!

 Tip #2: Visit the Sauna at Off-Peak Hours

-If you’re not sure when off hours are, ask at the spa.
-If you’re staying at a hotel near a ski hill, you can probably bet that the sauna is going to be busy in the evening when the skiers are relaxing their sore muscles, but perhaps it’s not so busy in the afternoon, or first thing in the morning.
+If you’re staying at a hotel near a ski hill, you can probably bet that the sauna is going to be busy in the evening when the skiers are relaxing their sore muscles.
+But perhaps it’s not so busy in the afternoon or first thing in the morning.

 Tip #3: Take Some Time for Personal Grooming

 You’ll see all shapes and sizes and some jiggly bits.
 But the one thing that most people are?
 Well-groomed, especially the ladies.
 I was surprised to see that almost every woman, regardless of her age, paid attention to her grooming situation.
-And let’s just leave it at that and move on.
+And let’s just leave it at that.